-11. Related Party Transactions
+10. Related Party Transactions

-a) In connection with the Partnership's initial public offering in May 2005, the Partnership entered into an omnibus agreement with Teekay Corporation, the General Partner and other related parties governing, among other things, when the Partnership and Teekay Corporation may compete with each other and certain rights of first offer on LNG carriers and Suezmax tankers.

-In December 2006, the omnibus agreement was amended in connection with the initial public offering of Teekay Offshore Partners L.P (or Teekay Offshore).
-As amended, the agreement governs, among other things, when the Partnership, Teekay Corporation and Teekay Offshore may compete with each other and certain rights of first offer on LNG carriers, oil tankers, shuttle tankers, floating storage and offtake units and floating production, storage and offloading units.

-b) On November 1, 2006, the Partnership agreed to acquire from Teekay Corporation its 70% interest in the Teekay Tangguh Joint Venture, which owns the two newbuilding Tangguh LNG Carriers and the related 20-year, fixed-rate time charters to service the Tangguh LNG project in Indonesia.
-The purchase originally was to be completed on or before the deliveries of both newbuildings to the charterers, which occurred in December 2008 and May 2009, respectively.
-However, the purchase has been delayed in order to determine a satisfactory tax structure for the transaction and, if the Partnership is unable to determine a satisfactory structure, it may not acquire the interest in the joint venture (see Note14c).
-If the transaction proceeds, the estimated purchase price (net of assumed debt) for Teekay Corporation's 70% interest in the Teekay Tangguh Joint Venture would be \$68.2 million.
-The customer under the charters for the Tangguh LNG Carriers will be The Tangguh Production Sharing Contractors, a consortium led by BP Berau Ltd., a subsidiary of BP plc.
-Teekay Corporation contracted to construct the two double-hull Tangguh LNG Carriers of 155,000 cubic meters each at a total estimated delivered cost of approximately \$376.9 million, excluding capitalized interest, of which the Partnership is responsible for 70%.
-As at December 31, 2008, payments made towards these commitments by the Teekay Tangguh Joint Venture totaled \$340.8 million, excluding \$21.6 million of capitalized interest and other miscellaneous construction costs, and long-term financing arrangements existed for all of the remaining \$36.1 million unpaid estimated cost of the LNG carriers.
-This remaining payment of \$36.1 million was made in 2009.
-If it acquires Teekay Corporation's interest in this project, the Partnership will have operational responsibility for the vessels.
+- a) In connection with the Partnership's initial public offering in May 2005, the Partnership entered into an omnibus agreement with Teekay Corporation, the General Partner and other related parties governing, among other things, when the Partnership and Teekay Corporation may compete with each other and certain rights of first offer on LNG carriers and Suezmax tankers. - In December 2006, the omnibus agreement was amended in connection with the initial public offering of Teekay Offshore Partners L.P. (or Teekay Offshore).
+As amended, the agreement governs, among other things, when the Partnership, Teekay Corporation and Teekay Offshore may compete with each other and certain rights of first offer on LNG carriers, oil tankers, shuttle tankers, floating storage and offtake units and floating production, storage and offloading units. - b) On November 1, 2006, the Partnership agreed to acquire from Teekay Corporation its 70% interest in the Teekay Tangguh Joint Venture, which owns the two Tangguh LNG Carriers and the related 20-year, fixed-rate time-charters to service the Tangguh LNG project in Indonesia.
+The customer under the charters for the Tangguh LNG Carriers is The Tangguh Production Sharing Contractors, a consortium led by BP Berau Ltd., a subsidiary of BP plc.
+The Partnership has operational responsibility for the vessels.
 The remaining 30% interest in the Teekay Tangguh Joint Venture is held by BLT LNG Tangguh Corporation, a subsidiary of PT Berlian Laju Tanker Tbk.

-During 2008, the Teekay Tangguh Joint Venture repaid \$28.0 million of its contributed capital to its joint venture partners, Teekay Corporation and BLT LNG Tangguh Corporation.

-c) On November 1, 2006, the Partnership agreed to acquire from Teekay Corporation its 100% interest in Teekay Nakilat (III) which in turn owns 40% of the RasGas 3 Joint Venture.
-RasGas 3 Joint Venture owns the four RasGas 3 LNG carriers and related 25-year, fixed-rate time charters (with options to extend up to an additional 10 years) to service the expansion of an LNG project in Qatar.
-The customer is Ras Laffan Liquefied Natural Gas Co.
-Limited (3), a joint venture company between Qatar Petroleum and a subsidiary of ExxonMobil Corporation.
-The delivered cost of the four double-hulled RasGas 3 LNG Carriers of 217,000 cubic meters each was approximately \$1.0 billion, excluding capitalized interest, of which the Partnership was responsible for 40% upon its acquisition of Teekay Corporation's interest in the joint venture.
-The four vessels delivered between May and July 2008.

-On May 6, 2008, the Partnership acquired Teekay Corporation's 100% ownership interest in Teekay Nakilat (III) for a purchase price (net of assumed debt) of \$110.2 million.
+On August 10, 2009, the Partnership acquired 99% of Teekay Corporation's 70% ownership interest in the Teekay Tangguh Joint Venture for a purchase price of \$69.1 million (net of assumed debt).
 This transaction was concluded between two entities under common control and, thus, the assets acquired were recorded at historical book value.
 The excess of the purchase price over the book value of the assets was accounted for as an equity distribution to Teekay Corporation.
-The remaining 60% interest in the RasGas 3 Joint Venture is held by QGTC 3.
-The Partnership has operational responsibility for the vessels in this project, although QGTC 3 may assume operational responsibility beginning 10 years following delivery of the vessels.
+The remaining 30% interest in the Teekay Tangguh Joint Venture is held by BLT LNG Tangguh Corporation.
+For the period November 1, 2006 to August 9, 2009, the Partnership consolidated Teekay Tangguh as it was considered a variable interest entity whereby the Partnership was the primary beneficiary.